JoshuaManton/workbench/README.md

 # workbench

-workbench is a collection of libraries for games handling things like rendering, serialization, collision, and more.
+workbench is a collection of libraries for games handling rendering, serialization, collision, and more.

 ### Renderer